temportalflux/integro-tabletop/Backlog.md

 - Add 1 subclass for each class in content

 ## Item Containers
-- Split "is_equipped" out of `Item` so that only items in the characters main inventory can be equipped
+- Only items in the characters main inventory can be equipped
 - Weight Capacity (optional)
 - Entries (list of items)